thegetty/quire-docs/content/documentation/page-content.md

 ## Format Text Content with Markdown

-The main content of your page appears after the YAML block at the top ([*Page Types & Structure*](/documentation/pages/)), and will be formatted in Markdown.
+The main content of your page appears after the YAML block at the top, and will be formatted in Markdown.
 Markdown is a very simple, plain text markup language that uses a few text rules to structure content for easy conversion into HTML.
 For example, a hash or pound sign at the beginning of a line makes a heading, and asterisks wrapping text turns it *italic*.

 You can read all about Markdown syntax and how it is used in Quire in the [*YAML & Markdown*](/documentation/fundamentals/) chapter of this guide.
 If your source files are Microsoft Word files then we recommend using [Pandoc](/documentation/fundamentals/#microsoft-word-to-markdown-conversion) for conversion into Markdown.
-We also recommend reviewing our [Manuscript Prep](/learn/manuscript-prep/) when using Pandoc.
+We also recommend reviewing our [Manuscript Prep](/learn/manuscript-prep/) guide when using Pandoc.

 ## Use Shortcodes to Add Features

 Quire adds a number of specialty {{< q-def "shortcodes" >}} which extend the functionality and possibilities of plain Markdown.
+A shortcode is a simple snippet of code inserted in a Markdown file.
+The shortcode pulls in information from your data (`.yml`) files using identifiers.
+This means that, in most cases, when you edit the YAML file, these changes will be automatically be reflected in all Markdown files that include the respective shortcode.
 While {{< q-def "Hugo" >}} has a number of built-in shortcodes, which can also work in Quire, Quire-specific shortcodes always start with a `q`.
 Shortcodes are always formatted with a combination of curly brackets and angle brackets with the name of the shortcode inside (`{{</* q-shortcode */>}}`) and often with some additional information in quotes.
 The example below inserts a figure in your document, matching a corresponding `id` with figure information stored in the publication’s `figures.yml` file.

 ```go
 {{</* q-figure id="3.1" */>}}